paulrobello/parllama/README.md

 * Ability to use other AI providers like Open AI

 ## What's new

+### v0.3.7
+* Fix for possible crash when there is more than one model loaded into ollama

 ### v0.3.6
 * Added option to save chat input history and set its length